Don Carlos: Act 4

 Don Carlos has been imprisoned.
-Posa arrives and tells Carlos that he (Posa) has saved Carlos from being executed, by allowing himself (Posa) to be incriminated by the politically sensitive documents which he had obtained from Carlos earlier (Aria, part 1: "C'est mon jour suprême" / "Per me giunto è il dì supremo").
-A shadowy figure appears—one of the Grand Inquisitor's assassins—and shoots Posa in the chest.
-As he dies, Posa tells Carlos that Elisabeth will meet him at Saint-Just the following day.
+Rodrigue arrives and tells Carlos that he (Rodrigue) has saved Carlos from being executed, by allowing himself (Rodrigue) to be incriminated by the politically sensitive documents which he had obtained from Carlos earlier (Aria, part 1: "C'est mon jour suprême" / "Per me giunto è il dì supremo").
+A shadowy figure appears—one of the Grand Inquisitor's assassins—and shoots Rodrigue in the chest.
+As he dies, Rodrigue tells Carlos that Elisabeth will meet him at Saint-Just the following day.
 He adds that he is content to die if his friend can save Flanders and rule over a happier Spain (Aria, part 2: "Ah, je meurs, l'âme joyeuse" / "Io morrò, ma lieto in core").
-At that moment, the King enters, offering his son freedom, as Posa had arranged.
-Carlos repulses him for having murdered Posa.
-The King sees that Posa is dead and cries out in sorrow.
+At that moment, the King enters, offering his son freedom, as Rodrigue had arranged.
+Carlos repulses him for having murdered Rodrigue.
+The King sees that Rodrigue is dead and cries out in sorrow.